Coarse cone quotients: Branched coarse coverings

-Recall that branched coarse coverings are characterized by the existence of connections.
-Since the components $\{n\}\times X$ of $\Sq(X)$ are coarsely disjoint we can define the connection by providing its components.
+Since the components $\{n\}\times X$ of $\Sq(X)$ are coarsely disjoint, we can define the connection by providing its components.
 For any subset $B$ of $G$ we consider the $G$-invariant entourage of $G$.
 We then set on $G\times X$ for all $n$ in $\nat$.